 First of all, we should be clear that there really aren’t any hard and fast rules about when you should cancel one of your credit cards.

-In fact, it’s most often not the best decision, since canceling a card can, at least temporarily, hurt your credit score.
+In fact, usually not the best decision: Canceling a card can, at least temporarily, hurt your credit score.
 But there are two big financial reasons why you might want to shut down one or more of your cards for good.

 1. Your Credit Card Is Costing You More Than It Rewards You

 If you have a credit card that charges an annual fee, consider canceling it if the value the card provides to you doesn’t outweigh that fee.

 Add up the total cash value of the benefits you receive from your card and compare that against the annual fee.
 You might find that paying the annual fee is well worth what you get in return.

 If you can’t justify the annual fee based on the rewards, you should consider canceling the card — but not before you consider the potential impact on your credit, which we’ll talk about shortly.